amanbasu/ship-detection/README.md

-# ship-detection
+# Building a complete Ship detection algorithm using YOLOv3 and Planet satellite images from scratch

-Detecting ships from the satellite images using the YOLO algorithm
+The repository contains the code for [this]() article, and is about building a custom object detection algorithm from scratch for satellite imagery.